-Sets the allowed MACs to be offered to the server.
-List the MAC names in a comma-separated list.
+Sets the allowed MACs in preferred order to be offered to the server.
+List the MAC names in commaseparated list.
 For example:

 '''

---macs hmac-shal-96, hmac-md5, hmac-md5-96
+--macs hmac-sha2-256,hmac-sha1-96,hmac-md5

 '''

 Value any allows all supported algorithms.
 Enter help as the value to view the currently supported MAC names.